alexwennerberg/gourami/docs/ADMIN_GUIDE.md

 ## Deployment

 Once you've built Gourami, you'll have a standalone binary that runs the server.
-Nothing else is needed, aside from Sqlite, OpenSSL and a TLS cert!
+Nothing else is needed, aside from Sqlite and a TLS cert!
+If you'd like, you can also set up an Nginx proxy.
 I put together an ansible playbook that you may find helpful in `ansible/`.
 You'll need to modify the environment variables (an example is in sample_env) for your production deployment.
 If you are having trouble deploying Gourami, feel free to send me an email or open a GitHub issue.
 I plan on writing more detailed instructions for deploying a production server at some point.

-It should be relatively straightforward to deploy this on a Raspberry Pi too -- I plan on doing this at some point, and I'll put together a guide for it.
+I do not use Docker for my Gourami deployment, so I have not created any Dockerfiles.
+Since the only dependency not inside the binary is Sqlite, I question the value of using a Docker container.

 ## Inviting users

 Gourami is invite-only.
-Right now, you create an invite by adding a record to the invitation_keys table and sharing that key with the user you're inviting.
-You'll have to do this for yourself as well.
+You can control who can invite users by setting the can_invite flag for that user in the user table.

 ## Connecting with other servers.